People with disability have the same rights as all people to:

 - Focusing on enhancing quality of life outcomes for the person and those around them.

-Families, carers and other significant persons with whom people with disability choose to share their life are pivotal in the positive behaviour support process.
+Families, carers and other important people with whom a person with disability chooses to share their life, are key in the positive behaviour support approach.

 What is a Behaviour Support Plan?

-A Behaviour Support Plan (BSP) captures information about a person and how to support their needs to improve a person’s quality of life.
-It provides details of any restrictive practices that may be used.
+A Behaviour Support Plan (BSP) documents information about a person and how to support their needs and preferences to improve their quality of life.
+It must include details of any restrictive practices that may be used.

 Who can develop a Behaviour Support Plan?

 Under the Policy, NDIS Behaviour Support Practitioners are required to develop a BSP.
-Under the NDIS Commission Positive Behaviour Support Capability Framework (2019), and the Policy, NDIS Behaviour Support Practitioners are required to practice consistently with the guiding principles of positive behaviour support in the provision of behaviour support services.
+Under the NDIS Commission Positive Behaviour Support Capability Framework (2019) and the Policy, NDIS Behaviour Support Practitioners are required to practice using the guiding principles of positive behaviour support to provide behaviour support services.

 What is required for authorisation of restrictive practices?

-- A Behaviour Support Plan (BSP) developed by an NDIS Behaviour Support Practitioner
+- A Behaviour Support Plan (BSP) developed by a NDIS Behaviour Support Practitioner

-- Approval through a Quality Assurance Panel process
+- Approval through a Quality Assurance (QA) Panel process

-The Quality Assurance Panel (Panel) makes a decision to either approve or not approve a restrictive practice.
+The QA Panel makes a decision to either approve or not approve a restrictive practice.

-The Panel must have at least two decision making members:
+The QA Panel must have at least two decision making members:

 - A senior manager or delegate of the Implementing Provider

-- An independent NDIS Behaviour Support Practitioner (who is external to the Implementing Provider and who did not write the BSP).
+- An Independent External NDIS Behaviour Support Practitioner (who is external to the Implementing Provider and did not write the BSP).

-Family members and/or other relevant people, including the NDIS Behaviour Support Practitioner who wrote the BSP, may be invited to participate in the panel discussion, however they are not part of the decision to approve or not approve the restrictive practice.
+Family members and/or other relevant people, including the NDIS Behaviour Support Practitioner who wrote the BSP, may be invited to participate in the QA Panel meeting, however they are not part of the decision to approve or not approve the restrictive practice.

-The Panel’s approval to use a regulated restrictive practice must:
+The QA Panel’s approval to use a regulated restrictive practice must:

-- be supported by all decision-making Panel members.
+- be supported by all decision-making QA Panel members.

-- specify the length of time for which the authorisation applies, where the authorisation expiry must: not exceed 12 months.
-A shorter period may be deemed appropriate in many circumstances.
+- specify the length of time that the authorisation applies, where the authorisation expiry must be:

-- be no later than the expiry date of the BSP.
+- no later than the expiry date of the BSP.

-- be recorded in the Outcome Summary Report signed by decision-making Panel members.
+- recorded in the QA Panel Outcome Summary Report and signed by all decision-making QA Panel members.

 Do families need to authorise restrictive practices?